Skip to content

 What is being done to rectify the incident?

 The service provider concerned and we have taken immediate action to contain the incident and prevent further damage.
-This includes system checks, security updates and cooperation with the Berlin state data protection authority and the Berlin police.
-In addition, an interdisciplinary working group was set up at BVG immediately after the incident became known to closely monitor the incident and, in particular, to categorize and respond to our customers' inquiries as quickly as possible.
+This includes system checks, security updates and cooperation with the Berlin state data protection authority.
+In addition, an interdisciplinary task force was set up at BVG immediately after the incident became known to closely monitor the incident and, in particular, to categorize and respond to our customers' inquiries as quickly as possible.

 What should affected customers do now?